 - The app development cost is reduced

-- Assist your team in structuring a great app UI with smooth flow animations.
+- Assist your team in structuring a great app UI with smooth-flow animations.

 Faster Code Writing

-In the developer-designer cooperation, when we wish to improve or experiment with an app’s look and to check the effects on the spot, hot also reload very comfortably.
+In the developer-designer cooperation, when we wish to improve or experiment with an app’s look and to check the effects on the spot, hot also reloads very comfortably.
 Your designer or tester can work together with a developer on the UI to make changes such as “Placing it 2 pixels right” or “to make the animation faster” and to check them out immediately, in other words, all with Flutter.

 They all can be hot-loaded with most types of code changes.
 To need a full restart, there is a list of changes with hot reload limitations.